 Yet here we are, with our communities and society taking exceptional steps in times of exceptional public health crisis.
 Like all things, we will eventually move beyond this and once again grow and prosper, although in various ways it will likely be the formative experience of our time.
 Caution, patience, faith, and mutual support are definitely the key rules to live by in this current struggle, and I wish all of our customers, friends and colleagues continued health and sanity.

-Both our Almonte store and Chris Green Stamps in Ottawa (the location of our Wednesday appraisal services) will continue to remain closed for the foreseeable future.
+Our store will continue to remain closed for the foreseeable future.
 We continue to monitor our telephone and email messages on a daily basis, however it will very likely be a further month before we are able to resume face-to-face transactions, out of a continued abundance of caution for the well-being of both ourselves and our customers.

 In the meantime, the wheels of productivity cannot and will not stop in our industry.
 The cancellation of all trade-shows for the next two months certainly has not dampened the desire or need for collectors to keep collecting – and to this end, we have put all of our efforts into two projects.

 This first, being our new and largest-ever Spring Catalogue, I am very pleased to launch with this newsletter.
 All orders will have a fixed shipping cost of just $3.00, and with more than 1,200 lots, there should be something enticing for every numismatic interest.
 Our shipping department remains open and ready, so please order as early as possible for maximum choice.